The Differences Between Inpatient & Outpatient Services

-Inpatient vs Outpatient Rehab
+Outpatient vs Inpatient Rehab

-Potential patients are always looking for ways to determine if inpatient or outpatient rehab is a better choice for their recovery.
+Potential clients are always looking for ways to determine if inpatient vs. outpatient rehab is a better choice for their recovery.
 It is always best to take your time deciding where you will seek care, just like you would focus on what to bring—or not bring—to the facility and how you will get there.

 - Inpatient vs outpatient substance abuse treatment